ZihanXuDE/CV-Project/README.md

 # CV-Project: Tour Into the Picture
-This is a CV project from the Computer Vision course at TUM.
+This is a CV project for the Computer Vision course at TUM.
 The theme of this project is Tour Into the Picture (TIP).

-You can download the fig-data to get the reconstructed 3D models from 2D images (you can open it with MATLAB).
-We have also shot a video about our program (https://youtu.be/-Ys71NXrcx0).
+You can download the fig-data to get the reconstructed 3D models from the 2D images (you can open it with MATLAB).
+I have also shot a video about my program (https://youtu.be/-Ys71NXrcx0).
 Explanation of principles and operation will be given at the poster session.

 I'll also show you some result images below for reference.